 Credit scores can vary among the three reporting agencies, and not all financial institutions use the same credit bureau data.
 That’s why it’s important for you to regularly monitor your credit score and credit history.
 Federal law requires the credit bureaus to provide a free credit report to consumers once a year; www.annualcreditreport.com is the only web site authorized to give free annual credit reports from all three credit bureaus to consumers.

-Checking the reports from all three credit bureaus should be a priority on your financial to-do list, and we make it easy with the identity protection and credit monitoring services that are included with our Connect and Priority Checking accounts.
+Checking the reports from all three credit bureaus should be a priority on your financial to-do list, and we make it easy with the identity protection and credit monitoring services that are included with our Assure Checking Account and Priority Checking Account.

-The median FICO is 720 out of a possible 850.
+The national average FICO is 714 out of a possible 8501.
 The riskiest consumers have scores below 600, and higher scores are better and generally translate to lower interest rates.

 There are actions you can take if you want to improve your credit score:

 Get current with missed payments.